danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 - Validate code snippets for the specified language
 - Verify that technical explanations are accurate

-**Provide actionable feedback:**
+**Provide organized, actionable output:**

-- Don't just point out problems—suggest rewrites
+- Suggest concrete rewrites instead of just pointing out issues
-- Give concrete recommendations

-**Save output systematically:**

-- Generate editorial review in `scratch/{post-slug}-editorial-review.md`
-- (I keep a `scratch` directory in all my projects for AI output)
+- Generate editorial review in `scratch/{post-slug}-editorial-review.md` (I keep a `scratch` directory in all my projects for AI output)

 Claude came up with additional checks I hadn't even considered, such as: